OPC Unified Architecture: History

 This communication stack reflects the beginning of various innovations.
 The OPC UA architecture is a service-oriented architecture (SOA) and is based on different logical levels.

 OPC Base Services are abstract method descriptions, which are protocol independent and provide the basis for OPC UA functionality.
 The transport layer puts these methods into a protocol, which means it serializes/deserializes the data and transmits it over the network.

 Two protocols are specified for this purpose.
 One is a binary TCP protocol, optimized for high performance and the second is Web service-oriented.

 The OPC information model is a Mesh Network based on nodes.
 These nodes can include any kind of meta information, and are similar to the objects of object-oriented programming (OOP).
-A node can have attributes for read access (DA, HDA), methods that can be called (Commands), and triggered events that can be transmitted (AE, DataAccess, DataChange).
+A node can have attributes for read access such as DataAccess (DA), HistoricDataAccess (HDA), methods that can be called (Commands), and triggered events that can be transmitted (such as AlarmEvent (AE), DataAccess, and DataChange).
 Nodes hold process data as well as other types of metadata.
-The OPC namespace contains the type model.
+The OPC namespace contains the type-model.
+The namespace is a URI that identifies the naming authority responsible for assigning the identifier element of the NodeId.
+Naming authorities include the local Server, the underlying system, standards bodies and consortia.
+It is expected that most Nodes will use the URI of the Server or of the underlying system.
+OPC UA defines a common infrastructure model to facilitate this information exchange, and specifies the following: